tomahim/json-utils/README.md

 # json-utils
-Json utility java classes for Json-binding
+Json utility java classes for Json-binding.

+Experimental work, no stable realease yet.

+#### Todo

+- Configuration for Date format (timestamp is default for now)
+- Be sure to keep initial primary type of value when converting to Json

 #### Usefull resources